 Avoiding Flat Heads

-Baby car safety capsules that click in and out of your vehicle sure are safe, but unfortunately they are also leading to a dramatic increase in Plagiocephaly, or “flat-head” syndrome in recent years.
-Sure, it is much easier to pull the car seat out and leave baby comfortably clicked-in, fast asleep, but is it the wisest thing to do?
+Baby car safety capsules that click in and out of your vehicle sure are certainly safe.
+However, unfortunately they are also leading to a dramatic increase in Plagiocephaly, or “flat-head” syndrome in recent years.
+Sure, it is much easier to pull the car seat out with baby comfortably clicked-in, but is it the wisest thing to do?

 Car Seats & Back Sleeping

-Babies used to only be placed in car safety seats whilst actually travelling in a vehicle and were also able to sleep any which way they (or their parents) preferred.
+Babies used to only be placed in car safety seats whilst actually travelling in a vehicle and were also able to sleep any which way they preferred.
 Dare I say it?
 Also on their tummies.
-However, since some studies have shown a dramatic reduction in SIDS (Sudden Infant Death Syndrome or Wiegendood in Dutch) when babies were placed onto their backs to sleep, today’s babies spend significantly more time on their backs, leading to pressure being placed on the same spot on the back of their soft developing craniums (the occiput).
+Some studies have shown a dramatic reduction in SIDS (Sudden Infant Death Syndrome) when babies were placed onto their backs.
+And therefore today’s babies spend significantly more time on their backs.
+This leads to pressure being placed on the same spot on the back of their soft developing craniums (the occiput).

-This combined with the new click-in style car capsules plus baby hammocks etc, the amount of time babies spend on their backs has increased significantly in the past decade.
+This combined with new click-in style car capsules the amount of time babies spend on their backs has increased significantly in the past decade.
 Ever wondered why you’ve also seen a rise in babies wearing helmets lately?

 Indications of Difficulties